jcs090218/Unity.Mx/README.md

 #### Summary (`string`)

 A brief description of your command.
-It will appears on the right of your command name.
+It will appear on the right of your command name.

 #### Icon (`string`)